anvarknian/GPT-PyClient/README.md

 # GPT-PyClient

-GPT-PyClient is a Python client for querying GPT models using OpenAI's API.
+GPT-PyClient is a Python client for querying GPT models using OpenAI's API or Azure's OpenAI Service.
 This client is configured using environment variables for ease of setup and security.

 ## Features